 Seasonality is the cyclical variance in demand throughout the year.
 This is unique to each market.
 For example, every winter ski towns experience high demand and low demand every summer.
 It is a predictable, regular cycle that every market experience over the course of a year.

 Like any other vacation rental, owning an RV park also is a lot of work.
 It is important to understand the depth of the waters before taking a deep dive.
 The market for RV parks is in high demand right now with very little supply.
-While it is a lucrative opportunity, it is important to leverage the opportunity properly to be able to financially gain from it properly.
+While it is a lucrative opportunity, it is important to leverage it properly to gain from it properly financially.